-It’s not just aesthetics, either.
-A well edged lawn is a healthy lawn, as its sides are better equipped to deal with heavy downpours, making sure extra moisture runs off into bedding or off your lawn altogether.
+It’s not just about aesthetics, either.
+A well-edged lawn is a healthy lawn, as its sides are better equipped to deal with heavy downpours, making sure extra moisture runs off into bedding or off your lawn altogether.
 That means it won’t get too soggy, which could damage the grass down to its roots (and the soil underneath) and invite weeds to take hold.

-We spent more than 100 hours researching and evaluating the best edgers on the market.
-At the end of our latest lawn edger testing, we chose the Southland SWLE799 as our top pick.
-Its 9-inch blade can slice 2.2 inches below the ground to get to your grass’s roots.
-It has a useful curb-hopping feature that will help you cut a straight, clean line on the outer border of your lawn.
-In addition, the fuel tank holds up to 54 ounces of gasoline, which is more than enough to get through a large project on a single tank.
+We spent more than 100 hours researching and evaluating the best edgers for your lawn that you can buy.
+At the end of our most recent lawn edger testing, we found that the Southland SWLE799 is the best edger there is.
+Its 9-inch blade can slice 2.2 inches below the ground to get to the roots of your grass, and it has a useful curb-hopping feature that makes edging around tricky curbs a breeze.

-This Southland edger was our choice for best overall edger because it is a durable machine with all the necessary features to make it a versatile landscape edging tool.
+The Southland SWLE0799 edger is our choice for the overall best edger you can buy because it's a durable machine, with all the necessary features to make it a versatile landscape edging tool.
 One standout feature is its curb hopping capability.
-The front and rear wheels adjust so they are on street level while the edger rides the curb to cut a straight edge, making tricky edges around a curb easy.
+The front and rear wheels adjust so they are on street level, while the edger rides the curb to cut a straight edge, making tricky edges around a curb easy.

 The Southland edger has three wheels: two in back, one in front.
 You can adjust the 9-inch edger blades to six different cutting positions, with a maximum depth of 2.25 inches, so you’ll have no problem getting to the root of the grass.

-Its 79cc engine is not the most powerful engine we saw, but it is more than adequate to cut most types of grass.
-It has a 54-ounce gas tank capacity, which is plenty to cut a large lawn.
-The wheels also adjust 15-degrees right and left for beveled edging.
+Its 79cc engine isn't the most powerful engine we saw, but it's still more than adequate to cut most types of grass.
+The Southland SWLE0799 also has a 54-ounce gas tank capacity, which is plenty to cut a large lawn.
+The wheels adjust 15-degrees right and left for beveled edging too.

 However, since the GreenWorks 27032 requires an electrical outlet to work, its range is limited by the length of your extension cord.
 Because of this, it isn’t advisable to use the edger on a large lawn.
 This tool comes with a cord-lock that keeps it from disconnecting while you move.

-One of the edger’s unique features is its battery-powered JumpStart engine starter, which is an accessory you can attach to the side of the machine for easy starting.
+One of this lawn edger’s unique features is its battery-powered JumpStart engine starter, which is an accessory you can attach to the side of the machine for easy starting.
 While this isn’t as convenient as a push-button ignition, it’s much better than pulling the recoil cord.

 How we found the best edger